 TGaz editor: Revise the text in P72L7 of 11az draft 3.0 as:

-The Format and Bandwith subfield is defined in Table 9-322h23fa (Format and Bandwidth subfield), and indicates the requested or allocated PPDU format and nominal bandwidth used to transmit the I2R/R2I NDP exchanged as part of the Passive TB Ranging measurement exchangein the Passive TB Ranging availability window.
-Depending on the medium availability, the bandwidth used for the exchanged frames is equal to or smaller than the nominal bandwidth.
+The Format and Bandwith subfield is defined in Table 9-322h23fa (Format and Bandwidth subfield), and indicates the requested or allocated PPDU format and nominal bandwidth used to transmit the I2R/R2I NDP PPDUs exchanged as part of the Passive TB Ranging measurement sequence in the Passive TB Ranging availability window.
+Depending on the medium availability, the bandwidth used for the exchanged PPDUs is equal to or smaller than the nominal bandwidth (#5012).

 TGaz editor: Revise the text in P122L26 of 11az draft 3.0 as:

-The first Fine Timing Measurement frame in the FTM session is called the initial Fine Timing Measurement frame.
+The first Fine Timing Measurement frame in the FTM session is called the initial Fine Timing Measurement (IFTM) frame.

 TGaz editor: Revise the text in P131L20 of 11az draft 3.0 as:

-An ISTA and an RSTA may activate a secure LTF measurement exchange for Non-TB Ranging and TB Ranging that uses randomized LTF sequences in an I2R NDP and an R2I NDP refer to 11.21.6.4.6 (Secure Non-TB and TB Ranging Measurement Exchange Protocol).
+An ISTA and an RSTA may activate a secure LTF measurement exchange for Non-TB Ranging and TB Ranging that uses randomized LTF sequences in an I2R NDP and an R2I NDP refer to 11.21.6.4.5 (Use of Secure LTF in the TB and Non-TB Ranging Measurement Exchange Protocol) (#5041).

 TGaz editor: Revise the text in P146L4 of 11az draft 3.0 as: